wang-q/App-Dazz/doc/dazzler.md

-# dazzler: dazz_db and daligner
+# dazzler: basic usage of dazz_db and daligner

 ## dazz_db

 `DBsplit`

-* If the `-x` option is set then all reads less than the given length are ignored
+* If the `-x` option is set then all reads less than the given length are ignored.
-* each block is of size `-s` * 1Mbp except for the last which necessarily contains a smaller residual
+* Each block is of size `-s` * 1 Mbp except for the last.

 ### Rename sequences for dazzler